The future of the internet is mobile.

 A minimalist design is much easier to navigate and use on a small screen.
 Plus, it will help your website load faster, which is always a bonus.

-So, when you are designing your mobile-friendly website, stick to a minimalist design and only include the essentials such as your branding, navigation, and content.
+So, when you are designing your mobile-friendly website, stick to a minimalist design.
+Only include the essentials such as your branding, navigation, and content.

 6. Make Sure Button Size and Placement Work on Mobile